Farming Stress and Mental Health Awareness:

 Recognizing, Responding, and Accessing Resources

-This 2-hour event will raise awareness of mental health and stress on farms by discussing the stressors unique to farmers and farm families and how these affect their mental health and well-being.
+This 2-hour workshop will raise awareness of mental health and stress on farms by discussing the stressors unique to farmers and farm families and how these affect their mental health and well-being.
 We will identify the barriers farmers face when accessing resources and the methods to facilitate connection to available supports.

 - Recognize when a farmer or farm family is under stress.